Lynxee123/AWS-Capstone-Project/README.md

 # VPC
-First step, I needed to create a Virtual Private Cloud (VPC) to hold my infrastructure.
-To note, this infrastructure is placed in one region and uses two availability zones (us-east-1a & us-east-1b) for fault tolerance.
+First step, I needed to create a Virtual Private Cloud (VPC) named _ExampleUniversity-vpc_ to hold my infrastructure.
+To note, this infrastructure is placed in one region and uses two availability zones (**us-east-1a** & **us-east-1b**) for fault tolerance.
 The web application instance also lies on two public subnets (public subnet 1 & public subnet 2).

 The VPC that I created has private subnets, but they are not utilized for simplicity.
 Using private subnets and a NAT gateway would have been more secure for the web application, but it’s complex, takes up too much time, and is costly.